AdobeDocs/experience-platform.nl-NL/help/segmentation/pql/array-functions.md

 ## In

-De functie `in` wordt gebruikt om te bepalen of een item lid is van een array of lijst.
+De functie `in` wordt gebruikt om te bepalen of een item lid is van een array of lijst als een booleaanse waarde.

 **Formaat**